natalliachu/tmdb-api-tests/README.md

 git clone https://github.com/natalliachu/tmdb-api-tests.git
 ```

 The repository contains exported Postman collection with API tests.
 To launch them you need to have Postman account.
-If you don't have one ypu can create it from [Postman Sign Up page](https://identity.getpostman.com/signup).
+If you don't have one you can create it from [Postman Sign Up page](https://identity.getpostman.com/signup).

 After succesfull login or signing up you can find a workspace ("My Workspace" by default) with Collections section inside.